 What Are Sugar Alcohols — and Are They Safe?

-Sugar alcohols are sweet, plant-based carbohydrates commonly used as a sugar substitute.
+Sugar alcohols are sweet organic chemical compounds commonly used as a sugar substitute.
 Because sugar alcohols don’t impact blood sugar in the same way regular sugar does, they can be beneficial to individuals who are looking to control their blood sugar levels.
 Sugar alcohols are often marketed as “low-carb” or “sugar-free.”

 Here’s what you need to know about sugar alcohols — and whether these sugar substitutes are right for you.